We Win As One: Release

+We Heal as One

-On March 26, 2020, the song was rewritten and rearranged into "We Heal as One" in response to the 2020 coronavirus pandemic in the Philippines.
+On March 26, 2020, the song was rewritten and rearranged into "We Heal as One" in response to the 2020 coronavirus pandemic in the Philippines, with the verses being sung in Tagalog.
 The music video was first aired during 24 Oras through GMA Network.
 Ryan Cayabyab also composed the song with new lyrics by Floy Quintos.
 The song was performed by various Filipino singers who sang and recorded from the confines of their homes.